 Let’s say that you want to buy AstraZeneca shares, which are currently trading at £8.60.
 If you have £100 pounds in your trading account, you would only be able to buy 11 CFD contracts.
 But with leverage, you can invest more than is available in your CFD trading account.
 For example, if you use 10:1 leverage for your trade, you could buy 110 contracts for AstraZeneca (a total cost of £946) with just £100 in your account.

-The benefit of using leverage is that it increases your potential profit if the price of Astra Zeneca shares rise.
+The benefit of using leverage is that it increases your potential profit if the price of Astra Zeneca shares rises.
 For every 1% change in the price of the underlying share, the price of your CFD position – leveraged at 10:1 – will change by 10%.
 So with leverage, you can potentially multiply your returns from successful trades.
 Even better, since you need less money for every trade, you can diversify your trades without adding more money to your account.

 Profit in Either Direction

 Another major advantage to UK CFD trading is that you can profit even when the price of an asset drops.
-To do this, you can short sell CFD contracts rather than buy them.
+To do this, you can short-sell CFD contracts rather than buy them.
 If the price of, say, Facebook shares drops by 5%, the value of your short CFD position will rise by 5%.

 CFD Trading UK Fees

-Whereas commissions are common among share brokers, many of the top UK CFD brokers are completely commission-free.
+Whereas commissions are common among share brokers, many of the UK CFD brokers are completely commission-free.
 That means that when CFD trading in the UK, you won’t pay a flat fee of several pounds per trade.

 However, trading CFDs isn’t completely free.
 Commission-free CFD trading platforms typically charge a spread that can range anywhere from less than 0.1% to more than 0.5%.
 The spread is the difference between the buy and sell price for a CFD contract, so it’s baked into your trades.
-The good news is that for most traders, spreads of around 0.1% for share CFD trading are much cheaper than commissions.
+The positive news is that for most traders, spreads of around 0.1% for share CFD trading are much cheaper than commissions.

 Risks of CFD Trading

-CFD trading carries many of the same risks as any other types of trading.
-There is always the chance that the underlying asset you are trading will lose value, in which case your CFD contracts will lost value as well.
+CFD trading carries many of the same risks as any other type of trading.
+There is always the chance that the underlying asset you are trading will lose value, in which case your CFD contracts will be lost value as well.
 At that point, you can either sell them for a loss or continue to hold them to see if the price will rise again.